husband visa uae 2026 - sponsorship rules, application process & fees

 • Additional income proof may be required in high-cost Emirates like Dubai and Abu Dhabi.

-• Tenancy contract or Ejari certificate (for Dubai)
+• Tenancy contract / Ejari (mandatory in Dubai)

 • Bank statements (last 3–6 months)